apparebit/js-junction/packages/oddjob/README.md

 `undefined` or `null`.
 To support array indices while still providing (some) error detection, this package makes a pragmatic compromise and treats strings, symbols, and numbers as valid property keys.

+When wrapping functions to interpose on their calls, `@grr/oddjob` does rely on functions to call the originals.
+It instead relies on proxies, which not only trap the calls but also transparently expose wrapped functions properties, including `length` and `name`.

 --------------------------------------------------------------------------------